 - Low Income Public Housing (LIPH) PHA recognized LIPH revenues based on the actual cash subsidy provided by HUD.
 The increase or decrease in the year to year LIPH revenue is mainly driven by HUD approved cash subsidies to PHA. - Housing Choice Voucher Program/ Section 8 (HCV S8) PHA recognized HCV S8 revenues based on HUD's obligated funds as supported by the Annual Contribution Contract (ACC).
 The increase in HCV S8 revenue is due to slight increase in funding from HUD due to higher estimated HAPpayments. - PHA, as a HUD designated MTW Agency, recognized 100% of the HCV S8 revenue as supported by ACC.
 Under the MTW Agreement, PHA has the flexibility to combine Federal funds from the Public Housing Operating and Modernization programs and HCV program into a "block grant" to help PHA better meet the purposes of the demonstration and the needs of their communities.
-In addition, PHA is permitted to combine its Public Housing Operating, Capital funds, and HCV funds and use these funds interchangeably. - Non-MTW This revenue source mainly consists of Mainstream, Moderate Rehab and Single Occupancy Programs and other resident services grants. - CFP/RHF PHA recognizes revenue from the HUD Capital Fund Program utilized for activity that was not added to PHA's capital assets, including notes receivable for development sites, expendable equipment purchases, tenant relocation, and program management salaries and benefits.
-There was a slight decrease in this activity funded from HUD Capital Fund Program.
+In addition, PHA is permitted to combine its Public Housing Operating funds, Capital funds, and HCV funds and use these funds interchangeably. - Non-MTW This revenue source mainly consists of Mainstream, Moderate Rehabilitation and Single Room Occupancy programs and other resident services grants. - CFP/RHF PHA recognizes revenue from the HUD Capital Fund Program utilized for activity that was not added to PHA's capital assets, including notes receivable for development sites, expendable equipment purchases, tenant relocation, and program management salaries and benefits.